AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Events.md

 ## Interactive List

-In this sample, events are used to create an interactive list showing additional information about event markers: {pg:gallery/Stock_Event_Markers/Stock_OHLC_Chart_with_Sidebar_Events_Feed}Event Markers with Sidebar List{pg}*
+In this sample, events are used to create an interactive list showing additional information about event markers: {pg:gallery/Stock_Event_Markers/Stock_OHLC_Chart_with_Sidebar_Events_Feed}Event Markers with Sidebar List{pg}.

 ## HTML Tooltips